modelica/ModelicaAssociationCLA/ModelicaAssociationCLA.md

 individual contributors.

-Please complete and sign, then scan and email a pdf file of this Agreement to board@modelica.org and send the original signed Agreement
+Please complete and sign, then scan and email a pdf file of this Agreement to backoffice@modelica.org and send the original signed Agreement to:

-to:
+> MA Backoffice\

-> Modelica Association\
+> c/o LTX Simulation GmbH\
-> c/o PELAB, IDA, Linköpings Universitet\
+> Wohlfartstr.
+21b\
-> S-58183 Linköping\
+> 80939 München\
-> Sweden
+> Germany

 <div style="page-break-after: always;"></div>